Muralidhar3/Vending_Machine/Hands-on lab/HOL step-by-step - Intelligent vending machines.md

     cat(swagger, file = "swagger.json", append = FALSE)
     ```

-19. Highlight just the `TODO 3` and `TODO 4` code blocks you added and execute in interactive
+19. Highlight just the `TODO 3` and `TODO 4` code blocks you added and execute in interactive.

 20. When you scroll up through the R Interactive window results, you should see an output with your prediction like the following: